sivasakthip/NumberGame/README.md

 Contributions are welcome!
 If you have any suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 License:
-This project is licensed under the Eclipse License - see the LICENSE file for details.
+This project is licensed under the Eclipse Public License - v 2.0 - see the LICENSE file for details.